microsoft/vscode-docs/blogs/2020/07/containers-wsl.md

 ## Feedback & further reading

-To help set up VS Code with WSL and containers, we have detailed articles on the VS Code Remote Development documentation.
-If you have any questions or feedback for our team, please feel free to open an issue on the VS Code Remote Development GitHub Repository or Tweet us @ code.
+To help set up VS Code with WSL and containers, we have detailed articles on the VS Code [Remote Development documentation](https://code.visualstudio.com/docs/remote/remote-overview).
+If you have any questions or feedback for our team, please feel free to open an issue on the VS Code [Remote Development GitHub Repository](https://github.com/microsoft/vscode-remote-release/issues) or Tweet us [@code](https://twitter.com/code).

 Happy Coding!